 I knew there was a cable car service just a few metres ahead, which connected Piazza della Liberta to the town of Borgo Maggiore.
 Borgo Maggiore was the second largest town in San Marino, and the only place in San Marino with a helipad.
 For a nation that has no airport, this was a huge achievement!

 I walked to the Funavia, only to find it covered in a shroud of mist.
 But to my joy, I could see that the mist was clearing a little bit at the bottom of the majestic mount Titan.
 And the paths were becoming more clearer.
 To get to the most important part of the country that I had been waiting for.
 One that had been immortalised not just in local legends, but even on the national insignia and flag.

 The famous 3 towers.
 But that would have to be another post.

-This post is part of my travel stories in Italy.
-Click here to check out other amazing stories from Italy.
+This post is part of my travel stories in San Marino.
+Click here to check out other amazing stories from San Marino.

 Follow my travels on Facebook and on instagram, for more updates and travel photography.
 Unless mentioned otherwise, all pictures are taken by the blog admin.
 If you would like to use them for any commercial or non-commercial purposes, please contact for approval